-From the cocoa fields of West Africa to the cotton mills of South India, one in 11 children are laboring in the global economy today.
+One in 10 children is laboring in the global economy today.
 Often forfeiting the chance to ever begin school, these children have the highest illiteracy rates in the world.
-Victims are five to 14 years of age, and more than half of them, 85 million, are in hazardous work that spans mining, fishing, manufacturing, and agriculture.
-Some of these children have been kidnapped or sold, with the International Labor Organization (ILO) further estimating 5.5 million of them as bonded and slave laborers.
+Victims are five to 17 years of age, and nearly half of them, 79 million, are in hazardous work.
 Slavery, human trafficking, prostitution, and activities that directly harm the physical, mental, and moral well-being of a child are considered “Worst Forms of Child Labor.”

 Child labor not only impacts one generation, but every one that follows.
 In his 2012 report Child Labor & Educational Disadvantage–Breaking the Link, Building Opportunity, former UK Prime Minister Gordon Brown warned: “Because children who face restricted opportunities for education will receive lower wages as adults, child labor is one of the most powerful motors transmitting poverty across generations.”